zudlandport/urlshortener/README.md

 ### Branches:
-I will (shortly) be creating a `After 5.25 hours` branch on GitHub, if that's of use, before I merge my final-version changes into the main branch.
+I have created a `after-5.25-hours` branch on GitHub, containing all the progress I'd made in my first 5.25 hours of work; its incomplete; it has some architecture, but the Module isn't implemented yet yet.

 ## Design Decisions: